BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 A client calls a manifest and chunks to play a video.
 Depending on the format (Dash, HLS, Smooth) a client supports, it will request one of three kinds of manifests+chunks.

 The [Unified Streaming](https://www.unified-streaming.com/) software handles these calls.
 Unified Origin (which we call USP) fetches the associated video from a AWS S3 bucket.
-It relies on a server manifest (.Ism file), stored with the video, to respond with the video format the client requested: Dash, HLS, etc.
+It relies on a server manifest (.ism file), stored with the video, to respond with the video format the client requested: Dash, HLS, etc.

 So, we store a complete video and its server manifest on S3, and USP provides the client with a client manifest and specific chunks: this is JIT packaging.